fredericlemoine/covseqclade/README.md

 1) For slurm: You just have to change the variables  `slurmqueue`, `slurmqos`.
 2) For running locally: You just have to set the variable `executor='local'`, in the `process`section.
 3) For other HPC platforms, have a look at the [nextflow documentation](https://www.nextflow.io/docs/latest/executor.html).

+Lineage mutations are taken from [Nextclade data](https://github.com/nextstrain/nextclade_data/), more specifically from the file [virus_properties.json](https://github.com/nextstrain/nextclade_data/blob/master/data/datasets/sars-cov-2/references/MN908947/versions/2022-04-08T12:00:00Z/files/virus_properties.json).

+On the output plots presenting all clades, the mutations found on at least one lineage are displayed.
+Mutations present on more than 1 clade are represented in yellow, and mutations present on a single clade are represented in blue.
+The height of each bar (yellow or blue) represents the relative coverage on the mutation compared to the total coverage on that position.
+Mutations on positions covered with <100 reads are displayed with semi-transparent bars.

+On the output plots comparing two clades, all positions that differ in the virus_properties.json for the two clades are presented.
+For example, if a mutation m is defined at position x for clade c1, and nothing is specified at position x for clade c2, then we will compare the relative coverage on m for clade1 and on the reference for clade2.
+Since clade definitions are not specific to the given samples, it may lead to noise in the representation, with some positions displayed as clade 2 and correspond to the reference.

 ## Usage